Burmese diaspora: Singapore

-As of 2021, there are an estimated of 200,000 Burmese nationals comprising students, healthcare workers, domestic helpers and skilled professionals in Singapore.
+As of 2021, there are an estimated 200,000 Burmese nationals comprising students, healthcare workers, domestic helpers, and skilled professionals in Singapore.

-The community is centered around the Burmese Buddhist Temple in Novena which was established in 1875.
+The community is centered around the Burmese Buddhist Temple in Novena, which was established in 1875.
 Peninsula Plaza is often referred to as "Little Myanmar" which serves as a cultural hub with Burmese eateries, shops, and services.
-The community observes their traditional festivals there such as Thingyan and Thadingyut.
+The community observes their traditional festivals there, such as Thingyan and Thadingyut.

 South Korea

 Around 27,000 Burmese nationals reside in South Korea, forming one of the country's largest Southeast Asian communities.
 Many are migrant workers employed in manufacturing and agriculture, around 4,000 under the Employment Permit System (EPS), while others are students, asylum seekers or refugees.
 The Karen ethnic group constitutes a significant portion of this population, with over 140 Karen refugees resettled through a UNHCR-supported program between 2015 and 2017.

 In 2025, Yeongyang County announced plans to accept additional Karen families to address local population decline.
 Bupyeong District in Incheon has emerged as a cultural hub, often referred to as "Myanmartown" since it has a lot of Burmese restaurants, grocery stores, and Buddhist temples.